 - G. Façade Elements.
 The following development types shall incorporate a minimum of two of the Façade Elements shown in Table 15-1505-F into front and street-side building façades. - 1.
-New buildings. - Building additions (façade elements are not required on the existing part of the structure if it is not being altered). - Façade remodels. - 4.
+New buildings. - 2.
+Building additions (façade elements are not required on the existing part of the structure if it is not being altered). - 3.
+Façade remodels. - 4.
 Exceptions: - a.
-Projects or parts of projects involving designated historic resources, or the restoration of historic façades, shall not be required to incorporate Façade Elements if such elements were not part of the historic façade. - District may be excepted from the standards of this subsection as determined by the Review Authority.
+Projects or parts of projects involving designated historic resources, or the restoration of historic façades, shall not be required to incorporate Façade Elements if such elements were not part of the historic façade. - b.
+Civic and Cultural buildings located in the Downtown General (DTG) District may be excepted from the standards of this subsection as determined by the Review Authority.